nescude/Itappi/README.md

 <h2>⚙️ Techs</h2>

 Powered by Expo.
+Typescript.
 It can be built to get an Android or iOS application.

 <h2>✔️ Releases</h2>